 That all the People are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, property, and pursuit of wealth and happiness; that, to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed; that whenever any form of government becomes destructive of these ends, it is the right of the People to alter or to abolish it, and to institute new government, laying its foundation on such principles, and organizing its powers in such form, as to them shall seem most likely to affect their safety and happiness.

 We the present day secessionists, just as our honored Confederate predecessors had intended, desire nothing but an honorable withdrawal from the Union.
 We earnestly desire that secession be accomplished in the friendliest spirit, with the utmost goodwill, and without leaving any trace of bitterness behind it, living in amity with all our neighbors of the Americas.
 We desire a settlement of all matters between the States forming it, and the United States in relation to the public property and public debt at the time of our withdrawal hereby declaring it to be our wish and earnest desire to adjust everything pertaining to the common property, common liability, and common obligations of that Union, upon the principles of right, justice, equity, and good faith.
-The President, Congress, and People earnestly desire a peaceful solution of these great questions; that it is neither our interest nor our wish to make any demand not founded on strictest justice; nor do any act to injure our late sister States.
+The President, Congress, and People earnestly desire a peaceful solution of these great questions; that it is neither our interest nor our wish to make any demand which is not founded on strictest justice; nor do any act to injure our late sister States.

-By Declaration and resolution of the Legislatures of the States of ***********, which shall hereon be known as the Federation of American States; this Declaration of Secession shall be delivered to the President of The United States, the Vice President in his capacity as the presiding officer of the United States Senate, the Speaker of The House of Representatives and shall be sent to each of the governors of our former sister States and to the Heads of States of every foreign nation on the earth.
+By Declaration and resolution of the Legislatures of the individual States of the Federation of American States; this Declaration of Secession shall be delivered to the President of The United States, the Vice President in his capacity as the presiding officer of the United States Senate, the Speaker of The House of Representatives and shall be sent to each of the governors of our former sister States and to the Heads of States of every foreign nation on the earth.
 In notifying Heads of States, this is a mere diplomatic courtesy, and for the purpose of seeking thereof official recognition of the status of the Federation of American States, as a Nation in existence since July 4, 1776, but as released from her former confederate union with the other American Nations.

 WHEREAS in order to be free and practice their religious beliefs, our first Fathers came from the Old World landing at, and founding Jamestown, Virginia on May 14, 1607.
 A separate group of our Fathers established the second permanent settlement on this continent at Plymouth, Massachusetts, December 21, 1620, again leaving the Mother Country in order to be free, believing the national church to be so corrupt that separation from it was the only moral course for them to follow; and,